ralfbiedert/cheats.rs/README.md

 Contributions are very welcome.
 You can PR bug fixes (broken links, typos, ...) directly.
 I am happy to evolve the current concept based on feedback and demands.
 Feel free to open an issue and discuss.

+If you want to contribute but prefer not to use Github, you can send feedback and comments to [webmaster@cheats.rs](mailto:webmaster@cheats.rs).

 # Credits